haijin-development/node-sirens/README.md

 **2020-12 update**

 A yet not fully stable new project related to what Sirens was can be found in this [project](https://bitbucket.org/haijin-development/pm/src/development/)
 The name's temporary.
-It runs in plain JS, no other binaries that node and a browser are required
+It runs in plain JS, no other binaries than node and a browser are required

 # Sirens